Sydsvenskan/node-asset-versions/README.md

 ## Configuration options

 * **versions file name** – both the cli (through the `--output`/ `-o` flag) and the module (through the `versionsFileName` option) can be tweaked to use another versions file than the default `asset-versions.json`

+## Extras

+* *AssetVersions.baseAppPlugin* – for use with `@hdsydsvenskan/base-web-app`
+* *AssetVersions.webpackManifestPluginGenerate* – a `generate` method for use with [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin) to generate manifest with dependencies